xsmh/duoqin-doov-hacking/README.md

 Press power button to continue.
 Or, device will power off in 5s
 ```
+> [!NOTE]
+The following solution is only applicable if your device does **not** boot into the OS after pressing the power button once the message shows up.
+If it does boot then you have probably unlocked the bootloader with mtkclient and you will need to relock it with `mtk da seccfg lock` and then [unlock it again with fastboot instead](#for-most-models).

 ### Solution
 Follow step 3-4 from [this section](#for-f21-pro-and-similar-models-where-press-volume-up-doesnt-work).
 If that doesn't work, you can try this: